ianvcaldas/drosophila-sweeps/README.md

 Sel. sweep parameter inference
 ==============================

 This repository contains the entirety of the code used to infer sweep parameters in *Drosophila melanogaster* using machine learning.
-The code can be run to generate the output files and figures from the paper, though they will look slightly different due to the randomness of simulation and model fitting.
+This code is part of an upcoming preprint.
+It can be run to generate the output files and figures from the manuscript, though they will look slightly different due to the randomness of simulation and model fitting.

 The project is split between 4 Snakemake workflows, for each of the main steps of the analysis: